SCKelemen/cpkg/README.md

 ```

 The action will:
-- Check for outdated dependencies using `cpkg outdated`
+- Check for outdated dependencies using `cpkg check`
 - Upgrade them to latest compatible versions using `cpkg upgrade`
 - Create a pull request with the changes (only if there are actual updates)